acorn-io/runtime/docs/versioned_docs/version-0.4/100-reference/03-acornfile.md

 `ports` defines which ports are available on the container and the default level of access.
 Ports are defined with three different access modes: internal, expose, publish.
 Internal ports are only available to the containers within an Acorn.
 Expose(d) ports are available to services within the cluster.
-And publish ports are available publically outside the cluster.
+And publish ports are available publicly outside the cluster.
 The access mode defined in the Acornfile is just the default behavior and can be changed at deploy time.
 ```acorn
 containers: web: {